 Trauma

-MRI detects injuries not seen on X-rays or CT scans.
+Identifies injuries that may not show up on X-rays, MRI, or CT scans.

 Infections